Overview

 The GRAB

-- to simulate genotype/phenotype data,
+- to simulate genotype/phenotype data

-- to calculate sparse GRM, and
+- to calculate sparse GRM

 The GRAB

-package supports multiple traits including
+package supports multiple trait types including:

-- Ordianl categorical trait (POLMM / POLMM-GENE), and
+- Ordinal categorical traits (POLMM / POLMM-GENE)

-- Time-to-event trait (SPACox)
+- Time-to-event traits (SPACox)

 - Model residuals after fitting a null model